brodieaustin/poisoned-well-novel/poisoned-well.md

 "But my sister refused to give up the baby.
 She had a daughter, and kept her daughter hidden in a faraway place.
 I had my suspicions, but chose not to ask.
 Perhaps that was wrong of me.
 But it is too late to regret these small missteps after the path has been taken.
 My sister's daughter in turn bedded a man and was with child.
 She begged my sister to come home, to have her baby in the comfort of this place.
 But my sister refused."

-"Her daugther was just as stubborn as her and sneaked onto our land and into her mother's house.
+"Her daughter was just as stubborn as her and sneaked onto our land and into her mother's house.
 When she was discovered, her daughter left in despair and disappeared.
 I believed she threw herself in this well."

 "And poisoned the water..."
 Manan added.

 "Yes.
 But she left the baby behind.
 My sister could not keep the child so she smuggled it out during her next journey.
 The water she carried kept the child peaceful so she gave it more and more.
 In a distant mountain town, she offered the child to a lord and lady.
 This lady was barren and happy to have a child.
 But when she learned that she was to give birth to her own child, a son, the baby girl was cast off.
-Only by then these people realized that this child was different, that she could produce incredibel amounts of heat.
+Only by then these people realized that this child was different, that she could produce incredible amounts of heat.
 I still don't understand how it came to pass that she became a heat source for the town, but to someone's way of thinking, this was a kind of mercy."

 "And that's how I found Ethne," Manan said.